Who Built the Moon?

 Who Built the Moon? is the third studio album by English rock band Noel Gallagher's High Flying Birds.
-Produced by David Holmes, it was released on 24 November 2017, through Gallagher's label Sour Mash Records.
+Produced by David Holmes, it was released on 24 November 2017, through Gallagher's label Sour Mash Records, just a month after younger brother and former Oasis bandmate Liam released his debut solo album.
 Four singles were released from the album; "Holy Mountain", "It's a Beautiful World", "She Taught Me How to Fly" and "If Love Is the Law".

 The album received generally positive reviews from critics, who praised the album's psychedelic experimentation and progression from the band's previous albums.
 It was also a commercial success, becoming Gallagher's 10th consecutive UK number one album with both the band and Oasis, becoming the first artist to reach the landmark of 10 consecutive UK number one albums.

 Background

-Who Built the Moon? was a work in progress since Chasing Yesterday was being recorded, Noel has stated in interviews that this album was being recorded not only during those sessions but also during the Chasing Yesterday Tour.
-The album was announced on 25 September 2017 through Gallagher's social media accounts, with the upcoming 2018 UK and Ireland tour.
+Who Built the Moon? was a work in progress since Chasing Yesterday was being recorded.
+Gallagher stated in interviews that album was being recorded not only during those sessions but also during the Chasing Yesterday Tour.
+The album was announced on 25 September 2017 through Gallagher's social media accounts, alongside the Stranded on the Earth World Tour which was to commence in 2018.
 In an interview with Colombian DJ Alejandro Marín, Gallagher revealed that the woman on the album's cover is his then-wife Sara MacDonald.
-This is the final album to feature the drummer Jeremy Stacey, who was departed from the band in 2016 during the recording to supporting the tour of King Crimson.
-He was temporarily replaced by Emre Ramazanoglu to continue the recording.
+This is the last album to feature drummer Jeremy Stacey as a full time member, as he left the band in 2016 during the album's recording to join King Crimson (though Stacey would still contribute to the band's following album, Council Skies).
+He was temporarily replaced by Emre Ramazanoglu to finish the album, before Chris Sharrock joined as the band's new full time drummer.